microsoft/workshop-library/short/public-speaking/README.md

 ## Single idea 💡

 Focus on what the single most important idea for your delivery is.
-No audience is capable of recalling several different take aways.
+No audience can recall several different take aways.
 Focus on the single idea and tie everything you say back to the single idea.

 ## Always tell a story 📘